Aircraft General Knowledge (AGK)

 To let a piston engine work, the mixture of fuel and air must be optimal before being delivered to the cylinders.
 This mixture can be made using two different systems:

-• Injection system
+- Injection system

-In the carburator, air and fuel are mixed into a optimal ratio and then will be delivered to the engine cylinders.
+In the carburetor, air and fuel are mixed into a optimal ratio and then will be delivered to the engine cylinders.
 The carburetor consists of a pipe with a narrowing, the venturi, and a throttle valve which you control with the throttle handle in the cockpit.
 In the venturi is a sprinkler which is connected to the float-chamber.
 This system is also called a updraft carburetor

 Fuel to air ratio